 What is the difference between IFRS and GAAP?

-- GAAP is a framework based on legal authority while IFRS is based on a principles-based approach.
+- GAAP is based on legal authority; IFRS is principles-based.

-- GAAP is more detailed and prescriptive while IFRS is more high-level and flexible.
+- GAAP is more detailed and prescriptive; IFRS is more flexible.

 Why is IFRS not used in the US?

-IFRS (International Financial Reporting Standards) is not used in the US because the US government has not adopted it as the official accounting standard.
-Instead, the US uses its own set of generally accepted accounting principles (GAAP).
-The US government has indicated it is considering adopting IFRS, but has yet to do so.
+IFRS is not used in the US because it has not been adopted as the official accounting standard.
+The US uses its own GAAP.
+Although the government has considered IFRS adoption, no official move has been made.

 What is the difference between GAAP and IFRS in inventory?